Stability of slow Hamiltonian dynamics from Lieb-Robinson bounds: Consequences of the stability of slow dynamics from theorem

 The extension of our theorem \ref{0} to systems of dimensionality $ d>1$ is straightforward under slightly more stringent assumptions, that consist in requiring the existence of a corona around the support of $ B $ free of perturbations, as in figure \ref{high_dim}.
 This splits the space into an inner and outer regions.
 Clearly in the one dimensional case this is equivalent to say that not only there is a region free of perturbations on the left of $ B $, see figure \ref{in_out}, as asked by the assumption of theorem \ref{0}, but also on its right.
-The bound corresponding to \eqref{bound_comm_t} in $ d>1$ would look substantially unaltered, but with a dependence of $ K $ on the dimensionality, see for instance \cite{Masanes_2009}, and with the factor $ e^{-\frac{\dist(A,B}{2n\xi}} $ replaced by $ e^{-\frac{r}{\xi}} $ where we have denoted $ 2r $ the thickness of the corona free of perturbations, as in figure \ref{high_dim}.
-We give a sketch of the proof of these statement after the end of the proof of theorem \ref{0}.
+The bound corresponding to \eqref{bound_full_t} in $ d>1$ would look substantially unaltered, but with a dependence of $ K $ on the dimensionality, see for instance \cite{Masanes_2009}, and on $ \min \{| \partial \, \textrm{supp}(A)|,| \partial \, \textrm{supp}(B)| \} $ according to equation S17 of \cite{Yin_2023}, and with the factor $ e^{-\frac{\dist(A,B)}{2n\xi}} $ replaced by $ e^{-\frac{r}{\xi}} $ where we have denoted $ 2r $ the thickness of the corona free of perturbations, as in figure \ref{high_dim}.
+We give a sketch of the proof of these statements after the end of the proof of theorem \ref{0}.

-We also note that in \cite{Foss-Feig_2015, Kuwahara_2020} already appeared the idea of combining the interaction picture and L-R bounds (see below the proof of theorem \ref{0}) but the context in which this idea was applied, the study of long-range interacting systems, is different from ours.
+We also note that in \cite{Hastings_2008, Foss-Feig_2015, Kuwahara_2020, Baldwin_2023} already appeared the idea of combining the interaction picture and L-R bounds (see below the proof of theorem \ref{0}) but the contexts and the way in which this idea was applied are different from ours.